rclone/rclone/docs/content/compress.md

 GZIP compression level (-2 to 9).

 			Generally -1 (default, equivalent to 5) is recommended.
-			Levels 1 to 9 increase compressiong at the cost of speed.
+			Levels 1 to 9 increase compressiong at the cost of speed..
 Going past 6 generally offers very little return.

 			Level -2 uses Huffmann encoding only.
-Only use if you know what you are doing.
+Only use if you now what you are doing
 			Level 0 turns off compression.

 - Config:      level